 Blue eyes are rare in Shelties but are allowed by the AKC in blue merles.

 These smaller herding dogs are very intelligent and thrive in obedience and agility trials.
 This makes him easy to train, but he should be kept busy to promote good behavior.
-Those with smaller animals should think carefully before adding a Sheltie to the fam, as his herding instincts give him the urge to chase.
+Those with smaller animals should think carefully before adding a Sheltie (or even a Sheltie mix) to the fam, as his herding instincts give him the urge to chase.

 His luscious coat requires frequent brushing to avoid tangles, and he sheds regularly, leaving tumbleweeds around the house.
 The hard work is worth the effort, however, as the Sheltie is a wonderful family companion.